 Many people wonder why they need to go to the dentist every six months.
 There are far more perks of keeping up with your oral health routine than you may know.
 After reading this, you will want to make sure you have your next appointment scheduled!

 Keeping bacteria at bay in your 6-month checkup

-What is plaque and how is avoiding it’s removal dangerous for your oral health?
+What is plaque and how is avoiding its removal dangerous for your oral health?
 Plaque is a layer of clear, sticky bacteria on your teeth.
 It is almost impossible to completely get rid of it during your daily brushing routine.
 This is why your routine cleanings are so important.
 If plaque stays on your teeth for too long, it will harden and become tartar.
 Tartar is impossible to remove with your at-home brushing and flossing routine.
 If you let it build up for a long period of time, it can result in various oral infections.
 Without routine dental cleanings, plaque and tartar buildup would be almost impossible to keep up with.

 There has been extensive research done regarding the link between oral health and other health problems.
 It is not well-known that there have been connections found between oral infections and heart disease, lung disease, cancer, diabetes, and stroke.
 Many of these conditions begin with or show signs of their presence orally.
 During your routine checkups, your dentist can help identify these manifestations.
 Your dentist’s oral health knowledge can provide a key connection to the detection of other health issues you may be unable to detect yourself.